projet-aaa/platform/docs/back-end/architecture.md

    - Powered by Symfony, the PHP reference framework.
 Allow to use Symfony bundles and imposes a clean MVC architecture.
    - Allows the use of web semantic standards

  **A Websocket Engine**

  To power real-time exchanges, we use websockets.
 They are managed by a Websocket engine written in NodeJS.
- We chose NodeJS to manage websockets because it is a

   **A Message-Queue**

  Each of its components as its own docker, as described in docker-compose.yml

 ## File Architecture